 China's first aircraft carrier entered service in 2012.
-China's second aircraft carrier (and its first indigenously built carrier) was launched (i.e., put into the water for the final stages of construction) in April 2017.
-China may have begun construction on a third aircraft carrier.
+China's second aircraft carrier (and its first indigenously built carrier) was launched (i.e., put into the water for the final stages of construction) in April 2017 and reportedly began sea trials in April 2018.
+China reportedly has begun construction of a third aircraft carrier.
 Observers speculate China may eventually field a force of four to six aircraft carriers.
-In
+In September 2017, it was reported that China had hired a retired Ukrainian national whose prior work experience includes having assisted the Soviet Union's efforts in building aircraft carriers.